 I am no longer providing tree service.
-I have fully transitioned to lumber milling only.

 We mill large live edge slabs and dimensional lumber from reclaimed wood.
-This is wood harvested from tree service companies.

 Slippery elm is our most popular wood, even more so than black walnut.
 This was finished with a clear epoxy.